-The role of the S151 (responsible) officer includes the following:
+The role of the Section 151 (responsible) officer includes the following:

-- Recommending clauses, Treasury Management Policy and Practices for approval, reviewing these regularly, and monitoring compliance; - Submitting regular Treasury Management policy reports; - Submitting budgets and budget variations; - Receiving and reviewing management information reports; - Reviewing the performance of the Treasury Management function; - Ensuring the adequacy of Treasury Management resources and skills, and the effective division of responsibilities within the Treasury Management function; - Ensuring the adequacy of internal audit, and liaising with external audit; - Approving the selection of external service providers and agreeing terms of appointment.
+- Recommending clauses, Treasury Management Policy and Practices for approval, reviewing these regularly and monitoring compliance; - Submitting regular Treasury Management policy reports; - Submitting budgets and budget variations; - Receiving and reviewing management information reports; - Reviewing the performance of the Treasury Management function; - Ensuring the adequacy of Treasury Management resources and skills, and the effective division of responsibilities within the Treasury Management function; - Ensuring the adequacy of internal audit, and liaising with external audit; - Approving the selection of external service providers and agreeing terms of appointment.

-Implicit in the December 2017 changes to the Prudential and Treasury Management Codes was a major extension of the function of the S151 role, especially in respect of non-financial investments (which CIPFA has defined as being part of treasury management).
-The S151 officer role is also now responsible for:
+The above list of the specific responsibilities of the Section 151 Officer as set out in the CIPFA Treasury Management Code 2021 are as per the 2017 Code.
+However, implicit in the changes to both the CIPFA Prudential and Treasury Management Codes was a major extension of the function of the Section 151 Officer role, especially in respect of non-financial investments (which CIPFA has defined as being part of treasury management).
+The Section 151 officer role is also now responsible for:

-- Preparation of a capital strategy to include capital expenditure, capital financing, non-financial investments and treasury management over a significant time-frame; - Ensuring that the capital strategy is prudent, sustainable and affordable in the

-- long term, and provides value for money; - Ensuring that due diligence has been carried out on all treasury and nonfinancial investments, and is in accordance with the risk appetite of the authority; - Ensuring that the authority has appropriate legal powers to undertake expenditure on non-financial assets and their financing; - Ensuring the proportionality of all investments so that the authority does not undertake a level of investment which exposes it to an excessive level of risk compared to its financial resources; - Ensuring that an adequate governance process is in place for the approval, monitoring and ongoing risk management of all non-financial investments and long-term liabilities; - Provision to Members of a schedule of all non-financial investments including material investments in subsidiaries, joint ventures, loans and financial guarantees; - Ensuring that Members are adequately informed and understand the risk exposure taken on by the authority; - Ensuring that the authority has adequate expertise, either in-house or externally provided, to carry out any non-financial investments; - The creation of Treasury Management Practices which specifically deal with how non-financial investments will be carried out and managed.
+- Preparation of a capital strategy to include capital expenditure, capital financing, non-financial investments and treasury management over a long term timeframe; - Ensuring that the capital strategy is prudent, sustainable and affordable in the long term, and provides value for money; - Ensuring that due diligence has been carried out on all treasury and nonfinancial investments, and is in accordance with the risk appetite of the authority; - Ensuring that the authority has appropriate legal powers to undertake expenditure on non-financial assets and their financing; - Ensuring the proportionality of all investments so that the authority does not undertake a level of investment which exposes it to an excessive level of risk compared to its financial resources; - Ensuring that an adequate governance process is in place for the approval, monitoring and ongoing risk management of all non-financial investments and long-term liabilities; - Provision to Members of a schedule of all non-treasury investments including material investments in subsidiaries, joint ventures, loans and financial guarantees; - Ensuring that Members are adequately informed and understand the risk exposure taken on by the authority; - Ensuring that the authority has adequate expertise, either in-house or externally provided, to carry out any non-financial investments; - The creation of Treasury Management Practices which specifically deal with how non-financial investments will be carried out and managed.